Website | + posts

 One of the first steps in promoting your therapy practice on It’s Complicated is to leverage your networks.
 Here are some strategies to consider:

-a) Online Presence: Share your It’s Complicated profile on professional platforms like LinkedIn, and ensure you select It’s Complicated as your workplace.
+a) Online Presence: Share your It’s Complicated therapy practice on professional platforms like LinkedIn, and ensure you select It’s Complicated as your workplace.
 Additionally, utilize social media platforms such as Facebook, Instagram, and TikTok to share your profile with your followers and friends.
 You can also embed your profile and calendar on your personal website (if you have one) to make it easily accessible to visitors.
 See how to do that here.

 b) Online Communities: Join It’s Complicated’s community, relevant Facebook groups, Reddit communities, and other online forums where potential clients or fellow therapists gather.
 Engage in discussions, offer insights, and when appropriate, share your It’s Complicated profile.
 For instance, if there is a group specifically for expats in your city, and someone is seeking therapy recommendations, share your profile as a viable option.